MCGallaspy/resume/README.rst

 Here are some open-source projects that I have either solely authored or contributed significantly to:

+-  A project using OpenCV to detect fruit trees in Google streetview images.

 -  An intro to C++ template metaprogramming I wrote:
    `Dr. Strangetemplate <https://github.com/MCGallaspy/dr_strangetemplate>`__